It’s not surprising that at the beginning of each new year more people show up at the gym.

 Knowing your expenses isn’t enough.

-You need to know your financial goals and if you’re on track to reach them.
+You need to know your financial goals to improve your finances and if you’re on track to reach them.

 Stop chasing other people’s dreams.
 It’s easy to want to pay off your entire credit card debt after reading someone else’s success story.
 But, it may serve you best to pay off your debt in a year instead–so that you can reach other goals.